ibm-cloud-docs/discovery-data/collections.md

         A collection can support only one data source.
 Documents in the collection must be in one language only, the language that you specify for the collection.
         {: note}

+For information about how to troubleshoot issues that you might encounter when adding documents to a collection, see [Troubleshooting](/docs/discovery-data?topic=discovery-data-troubleshoot).

 ## Optical character recognition
 {: #ocr}